morrownr/USB-WiFi/home/FAQ.md

 No. 8 - Question: When my computer comes back to life from sleep mode, my USB WiFi adapter does not wake up without a reboot.
 How do I fix this?

-[Section 9](#section-9) - Can the C-states setting in the bios cause problems with Linux wireless drivers?
+[Question 9](#question-9) - Can the C-states setting in the bios cause problems with Linux wireless drivers?

 -----